AJStolp/AJStolp/README.md

 ## Small Business Work

-- :rocket: Design and Launched a website for a local hair salon utilizing Strapi.
+- :rocket: Designed, Launched, and currently maintain a website for a local hair salon utilizing Strapi.
   - [www.radiant906.com](https://www.radiant906.com/)

-- :construction_worker: Design and Launched a website for a 3D tour, drone video/photography business.
+- :construction_worker: Designed, Launched, and currently maintain a website for a 3D tour, drone video/photography business.
   - [www.polarlightsimaging.com](https://www.polarlightsimaging.com/)

 - ☕ I partnered with another individual to conceptualize and design both the web interface and cup design for our project.
 As the sole developer, I undertook the responsibility of bringing our vision to life by implementing the necessary code.